 As for the booze, you might assume that your brand of London dry gin wouldn’t matter much with the other ingredients dominating, but that’s not necessarily the case.
 Unassuming, value-priced 80 proof Gordon’s Gin stayed in the background.
 The 94 proof and more flavor-forward Bombay Sapphire added a bit more of a base to the Bebbo but was still more or less the same drink.

 I could have left it right there, but when I saw Tanqueray Rangpur for a good price in a local grocery store, I snagged a bottle because I wondered how the heavy-citrus flavor of Rangpur limes (not really limes) would play with the Bebbo Cocktail – and then there was an admittedly tenuous connection with South Asia, if not frogs.
 I expected not-limey gin to accentuate the tart and tangy flavors in the beverage.
-I was especially pleased, though by this tasty relatively low-proof (82.6) gin asserted itself and reminded you it was a cocktail, not just deliciously spiked sweetened juice.
+I was especially pleased, though by hos this tasty but relatively low-proof (82.6) gin asserted itself in the drink — reminding the drinker that the Bebbo is a cocktail and not just funny tasting juice.

 Tags: cocktails, Drink of the Week, gin, gin cocktails